Debt Consolidation Care

 Minimum Payment

-A minimum payment is the amount one has to pay every month in order to avoid being in default on the account.
+The minimum payment is the amount you have to pay every month in order to avoid being in default on the account.
 It is basically an amount equivalent to the interest payable on the credit card balance.

 Monthly periodic rates

-This is the rate of interest per month, which is reached at by dividing the annual percentage rate (APR) by 12.
+This is the rate of interest per month, which is determined by dividing the Annual Percentage Rate (APR) by 12.

 O